marchete/Course-MonteCarlo-EN/markdowns/intro.md

 I won't go into boring mathematical stuff.
 Monte Carlo Method is named after the Monte Carlo Casino, as a clear reference to its random nature.
-So the Method is just testing a lot of possible random solutions and just keep the best.
+So the Method is just testing a lot of possible random solutions and keep the best.

 In pseudo code that means: